 “Second Chance Saturday has become an important part of our firm’s mission,” Ted said.
 “People make minor mistakes, but that doesn’t mean those mistakes should keep you from re-entering the workforce and earning a living for your family.
 Old criminal matters should not keep people from bettering their circumstances.
 Everyone deserves a second chance, and we are incredibly proud to help provide that.”

-Through the program, Ted and firm attorneys have helped erased hundreds of old criminal records.
+Through the program, Ted and firm attorneys have helped erase hundreds of old criminal records.

-As co-chair of the firm’s Diversity and Inclusion committee, Ted oversees initiatives working to ensure Simmons Hanly Conroy creates a diverse and inclusive environment.
+During his 2020-2021 tenure as co-chair of the firm’s Diversity and Inclusion committee, Ted oversaw initiatives working to ensure Simmons Hanly Conroy fostered a diverse and inclusive environment.
 In June 2020, the firm donated $10,000 to ArchCity Defenders, a holistic legal advocacy organization that combats the criminalization of poverty and state violence, especially in communities of color, and committed to continued financial support.
-He also chairs the Access to Justice subcommittee.
+He also chaired the Access to Justice subcommittee.

 For Ted, lasting change is about more than a settlement or verdict, as he demonstrates with his continued pro bono and volunteer efforts.
 After representing the family of Lauren Peterson in a wrongful death suit against an insurance company when she died in an off-campus apartment fire, he and attorney Tom Long, who represented fellow victim Lacy Siddall’s family, helped produce a fire-safety video that is now distributed to college campuses across the country.
 It’s just one example of his commitment to carrying through for the better good.